yuxinshen97/RA_Coding_Test/docs/task2_data_summary.md

 # Task 2 Data Summary

-**Author:** Yuxin Shen

 ## Overview

+Task 2 constructs harmonized IRS SOI county-year and ZIP-year panels.
+The final outputs are:

+- a county-year SOI panel for 1989–2022
+- a ZIP-year SOI panel for 2004–2022

-Task 2 constructs revised IRS SOI county-year and ZIP-year panels using a harmonized set of variables that can be identified consistently across years.
-The final outputs include one county-year panel and one ZIP-year panel.
+Both panels retain a common set of variables that can be consistently identified across years and geographic levels:

-A common-variable harmonization strategy was used because the raw IRS SOI files were not fully uniform across years and geographic levels.
-Rather than attempting to preserve all year-specific fields, I retained a core set of variables that were clearly comparable across files and could be harmonized consistently.

-The main variables retained in the revised panels are:

-- `n1` — number of returns
+- `n1`: number of returns
-- `n2` — number of exemptions / individuals
+- `n2`: number of exemptions / individuals
-- `a00100` — adjusted gross income
+- `a00100`: adjusted gross income
-- `a00200` — wages and salaries
+- `a00200`: wages and salaries
-- `a00300` — interest
+- `a00300`: taxable interest
-- `a00600` — dividends
+- `a00600`: ordinary dividends

-The identifier variables include year, state identifiers, and county or ZIP identifiers, depending on the panel.
+The sample is restricted to the **50 U.S. states**.
+Washington, D.C., state aggregate records, and non-geographic total rows are excluded.
+Monetary variables are reported in **thousand dollars** after harmonization.

 ## County-Year SOI Panel

-The revised county-year SOI panel is organized so that each observation represents one county in one year.
-The final county panel is restricted to the 50 U.S. states and excludes state total rows.
+The county-year SOI panel is organized at the county-year level.
+Each observation corresponds to one county in one year.

-The final county panel includes the following variables:
+The final county panel contains **106,759 observations** across **34 years**, from **1989 to 2022**.

+The final variables are:

 - `year`
 - `state_fips`